prototypefund/Digital_Bargeld-docs/api-mint.rst

   :>jsonarr string type: either the string "WITHDRAW" or the string "DEPOSIT" :>jsonarr object amount: the amount_ that was withdrawn or deposited :>jsonarr object wire: a JSON object with the wiring details (specific to the banking system in use), present in case the `type` was "DEPOSIT"
-  :>jsonarr base32 signature: signature_ (binary-only) made with purpose `TALER_SIGNATURE_WALLET_RESERVE_WITHDRAW` made with the reserve's public key over the original "WITHDRAW" request, present if the `type` was "WITHDRAW"
+  :>jsonarr object signature: signature_ (full object with all details) made with purpose `TALER_SIGNATURE_WALLET_RESERVE_WITHDRAW` made with the reserve's public key over the original "WITHDRAW" request, present if the `type` was "WITHDRAW"

   **Error Response: Unknown reserve**